 1. Support the victim by offering your friendship and make it clear that in your opinion what is happening to them is wrong.

 2. Encourage them to speak out on their own behalf by confronting the bully, or with their permission, confront the bully yourself.

-3. Accompany the victim to a trusted adult, or suggest that you see the Designated Safeguarding Lead, or the Safeguarding & Welfare Officer yourself.
+3. Accompany the victim to a trusted adult, or suggest that you see the Designated Safeguarding Lead.